benoit0perruche/neo_tp/README.md

 ##Introduction
 Being electronic music lovers we tried to model relationships betweens Djs, and 4 well known european night clubs : La Belle Electrique (Grenoble), Concrete (Paris), Fabric (London), Berghain/Panorama Bar (Berlin).

 We also added to those data the tracks released by these djs and the Boiler Room videos they may be featured in.
 Boiler Room is a YouTube channel broadcasting live mix of trendy djs.
+We finally added the Top 100 of best djs according to a poll on Resident Advisor.

+Event data are confined to 2015.

-We built our csv datasets from Resident Advisor website and through SoundCloud API.
+We built our csv datasets from [Resident Advisor](http://residentadvisor.net), [SoundCloud API](https://developers.soundcloud.com/docs/api/guide) and [YouTube API](https://developers.google.com/youtube/).
+We decided not to provide the scraping code for data retrieval, because we thought it was out of the scope of the homework.

 ##Data model
 <pre><code>       ┌─────────────┐                                  ┌───────────────┐